mhedgpeth/mhedgpeth.github.io/_posts/2017-05-15-policyfile-pipeline-with-jenkinsfile.md

 ---
 I'm a huge proponent of [policyfiles](/policyfiles/) for managing Chef changes in all of your environments.
 Let's talk a little about how we take a policyfile and create a pipeline in Jenkins around it to get it deployed to the right places.

 Many environments that aren't as security-conscious will have a single Chef Server to rule them all, connected to a single CI server.
-This is the model that Chef Workflow assumes, and it's a nice situation.
+This is the model that [Chef Workflow](https://docs.chef.io/workflow.html) assumes, and it's a nice situation to be in.
 In those situations, the pipeline I lay out will be much simpler, but I still recommend following the basic pieces.
-We'll go for a disconnected, releasable pipeline that can and will traverse the development to operations barrier that many security-minded organizations have.
+Since it's more complicated and therefore covers all the bases, we'll go for a disconnected, releasable pipeline that can and will traverse the development to operations barrier that many security-minded organizations have.

 For our policyfiles pipeline, we create a similar process to our cookbooks: